-The camp ground is set in 4 acres of bushland and is part of a 100 Acre plot, set beside a lagoon, named by the French as Discovery Lagoon, giving the campsite its name.
+The camp ground is set in 4 acres of bushland and is part of a 100 Acre plot, set beside a lagoon, named by the French when they arrived on the island as Discovery Lagoon, giving the campsite its name.
 In summer the lagoon dries out, but rainfall permitting fills in the winter.
 Many migratory birds flock here at this time as they search for prime nesting sites and the lagoon comes alive!

 The site is often visited by native wildlife such as wallabies, they love the fresh grass around the site and have been known to visit the campers in the camp kitchen on an evening.
 There are echidnas here too, if you are lucky you may see the rare albino echidna who frequents the site along with Kangaroos & Koalas to mention a few!

-Being totally off the grid the campsite has solar power for lighting etc & gas supplying the amenities and camp kitchen etc. However, from 1st September 2023 powered sites will be available.
+Being totally off the grid the campsite has solar power for lighting etc & gas supplying the amenities and camp kitchen etc. However, powered sites are now available (see sites #29 – #36).

 The shower block has male & female showers & toilets – they also have hot water sinks with mirrors and power boxes for charging your mobiles & other devices etc – unfortunately, there are no hair dryers or heating elements allowed due to being off grid – sorry ladies!

 Attached to the shower block is a small laundry with a washing machine (cold water washes only) coin operated, $1 & $2 coins accepted.
 There is an area beside it set aside for campers to hang their wet clothes.